 Split into the Mansion—the historical old build that was revitalised—and the 24-storey new structure that rounds out the rest of the hotel, the property, a member of the Leading Hotels of the World collection, houses a comfortable 153 rooms on Fifth Avenue and 28th Street, and is poised to awe guests with its bohemian, romantic, artistic, and glamorous spirit.

-Bold and maximalist, Brudnizki liberally wallpapers his artful aesthetic onto the proffered canvas: a low-rise Gilded-Age structure penned by McKim, Mead & White and the abutting glass tower added on by Perkins Eastman and PBDW Architects.
+Bold and maximalist, Martin Brudnizki liberally wallpapers his artful aesthetic onto the proffered canvas: a low-rise Gilded-Age structure penned by McKim, Mead & White and the abutting glass tower added on by Perkins Eastman and PBDW Architects.
 However, at no point does the eclectic interior descend into a realm of colourful chaos—the Swedish designer achieves a controlled application that is nonetheless full of life.
 Building on the dramatic arches and linearity of the Italian Renaissance palazzo-like edifice, early-20th-century flair meets modern grandeur in this restored brick-and-limestone jewellery-box landmark.

 The best room?